Bloody Cleaver

 2. Bloodmark from Lifesteal

-- When you lifesteal HP from an enemy, Bloody Cleaver automatically applies Bloodmark stacks
+- When you lifesteal HP from an enemy, Bloody Cleaver applies Bloodmark stacks

 - The number of stacks equals the amount of HP you lifestealed multiplied by the number of copies